 I was born and raised in the Midlands to Pakistani parents.
 Following my studies in Textile Design at Loughborough University I moved to London to pursue a career in Fashion.
 In London I designed ranges for various global brands, amongst them Laura Ashley, Monsoon and Alexandalexa.com.
 I experienced so many wonderful moments in London and those years definitely helped shape me into the human being I am now.
-However, at the end of 2015, I came to the realisation that the corporate world was no longer serving me.
-I therefore decided that it was time to utilise my skills, knowledge, experience and values to create a life that honoured me and moved back to my home city of Derby.
+However at the end of 2015, after several life challenges I decided that it was time to utilise my skills, knowledge, experience and values to create a life that honoured me and moved back to my home city of Derby.

 I did not wake up one day and have an epiphany, that’s for sure!
 It was not quite that simple and smooth.
 For some time before moving away from London, I had been suffering from exhaustion and depression.
-Working in a cutthroat environment and investing in relationships that had bled me dry had taken their toll and led to feelings of numbness.
+Workplace challenges and investing in relationships that had bled me dry had taken their toll and led to feelings of numbness.
 I no longer had the energy to care about life and I was merely surviving.

 Now I could make the relevant changes to create a life that made me happy and that is what I did.